Destination: Tioman Island, Malaysia

 “The Wild Traveler had the option of scuba diving which is what Franny really wanted to do.
 Also we had some friends do this trip and they loved it.”

 “The program sounded great and very comprehensive.
-Ellie got to do a number of new activities like surfing, camping and scuba.
-She also was able to experience the beauty and natural wonders of Hawaii.”
+Ellie got to do a number of new activities like surfing, camping and scuba.”

 “Looked like fun, Ryan was reassuring and I trust him.”